 1.1 Evidence on the efficacy of open prenatal repair of open neural tube defects in the fetus is adequate in quantity and quality.
 However, evidence on its safety shows serious but well recognised safety concerns for the mother and fetus.
 Therefore, this procedure should only be used with special arrangements for clinical governance, consent, and audit or research.
+Find out what special arrangements mean on the NICE interventional procedures guidance page.

 1.2 Clinicians wishing to do open prenatal repair of open neural tube defects in the fetus should: